godfrey-creat/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints all letters except q and e
+program that print all single digits of base 10 starting from 0